xiaomingfu2013/DelaySSAToolkit.jl/docs/src/theory.md

 ### [Delay rejection method](@id delay_rejection_method)
 Bratsun et al. [3] and Barrio et al. [4] used an algorithm for computing the initiation times that is exactly like the original Gillespie Algorithm except that if there is a stored delayed reaction set to finish within a computed timestep, then the computed timestep is discarded, and the system is updated to incorporate the stored delayed reaction.
 The algorithm then attempts another step starting at its new state.
-This algorithm is called Rejection Method.
-We briefly summerised this algorithm in [delay rejection method](algorithms/delayrejection.md).
+This algorithm is called the Rejection Method.
+We briefly summarised this algorithm in [delay rejection method](algorithms/delayrejection.md).

 The rejection algorithm essentially generates $\Delta$ in the event ([2](#mjx-eqn-2)) using a rejection method in an iterative fashion: in the *i*-th iteration, it generates a $\Delta_i$ according to an exponential PDF with parameter $a_0(t+T_{i−1})$, where we have denoted the time to next event generated in the *i*-th iteration as $\Delta_i$.
 If $\Delta_i < T_i - T_{i−1}$, then we have $\Delta = T_{i-1} + \Delta_i$ and the algorithm continues simulation to generate $\mu$; otherwise, it rejects $\Delta_i$, updates the state vector $X(t+T_i)$, calculates $a_k(t+T_i),k=1,\ldots,M$, and goes to the next iteration.
 If $\Delta$ is determined in the *(i+1)*-th iteration, where *i* is a non-negative integer, then we have $\Delta \in [T_i,T_{i+1})$ and *i* delayed reactions finished in the time interval $[t,t+\Delta)$.

 We point out the following equivalence:
 !!! note
     For a given integer $i$, the event $\Delta \in [T_i,T_{i+1})$ in the delay direct method is equivalent to the event $\Delta_1,\Delta_2,\ldots,\Delta_i$ are rejected and the time to the next event $\Delta_{i+1}$ is accepted, i.e. $\Delta_{i+1}+T_i=\Delta$ in the delay rejection method.

 From the iterative procedure of generating $\Delta$ described above, we can find $P_0(\Delta)$ that the rejection method algorithm produces.
 Specifically, if $\Delta \in [T_i,T_{i+1})$, we have
 ```math
 P(E_0)=P(\Delta_1 > T_1),\\
 P(E_k丨E_0,\ldots,E_{k-1}) = P(\Delta_{k+1} > T_{k+1} - T_k), k=1,\ldots,i−1,